 We’ve built a reputation of being financially secure and community focused.
 We are an independent community bank and fully intend to stay that way.
 We are big enough to accommodate any financial need, yet small enough to give every customer the personal treatment they deserve.

 On November 2, 1891, we received our state charter.
 Then named The Bank of Perryville, we were the only bank in Perry County, Missouri.
 As other banks began to organize, we continued to enjoy steady growth.
 For over 100 years, we operated out of a single Perryville branch.
 Then in 1997, we changed our name to The Bank of Missouri and expanded into Cape Girardeau, Missouri.
 We continued to grow over the next several years, expanding into cities throughout Missouri.
-Today, we operate more than 20 branches and have more than $1 billion in assets.
+Today, we operate many branches across Missouri and have more than $2.4 billion in assets.

 Our Board of Directors